Sorting algorithm: Stability

 An example of stable sort on playing cards.
 When the cards are sorted by rank with a stable sort, the two 5s must remain in the same order in the sorted output that they were originally in.
 When they are sorted with a non-stable sort, the 5s may end up in the opposite order in the sorted output.

-Stable sort algorithms sort equal elements in the same order that they appear in the input.
+Stable sorting algorithms sort equal elements in the same order that they appear in the input.
 For example, in the card sorting example to the right, the cards are being sorted by their rank, and their suit is being ignored.
 This allows the possibility of multiple different correctly sorted versions of the original list.
 Stable sorting algorithms choose one of these, according to the following rule: if two items compare as equal (like the two 5 cards), then their relative order will be preserved, i.e. if one comes before the other in the input, it will come before the other in the output.

 Stability is important to preserve order over multiple sorts on the same data set.
 For example, say that student records consisting of name and class section are sorted dynamically, first by name, then by class section.
 If a stable sorting algorithm is used in both cases, the sort-by-class-section operation will not change the name order; with an unstable sort, it could be that sorting by section shuffles the name order, resulting in a nonalphabetical list of students.